Mega-Mewthree/BetterDiscordPlugins/Plugins/AutoStartRichPresence/README.md

 1. You have another application running that has its own Rich Presence, which is conflicting with this plugin.
 Close all other applications that use Rich Presence and restart the Discord client.
 2. Your computer was not connected to the Internet when the plugin started.
 Make sure you are connected to the Internet and restart the Discord client.
-3. Ensure that your button labels and URLs are less than 32 characters long.
+3. Ensure that your button labels are less than 32 characters long.
+The button URLs should not be excessive in length.
+Test with https://example.com.

 ### Images do not appear.